MunoMono/reading-notes/public/docs/W/Wilkinson2016CommentFAIRGuiding.md

 ## Critical evaluation
 ### Strengths
-- **Widely adoptable, high-level framework**
-  - FAIR’s four principles plus sub-points are **simple, memorable and measurable enough** to be used across disciplines, yet anchored in concrete conditions like persistent identifiers and open protocols.
-[Box 2, p.5)
+- Simple, memorable framework with measurable sub-points anchored in PIDs, rich metadata and open protocols (Box 2, p.5).
-- **Strong emphasis on machine-actionability**
-  - The article clearly articulates why machines need rich, standardised metadata and licensing info to operate autonomously at web scale. (pp.2–4)
-- **Grounded in real infrastructures**
+- Puts machine-actionability at the centre and explains why metadata and licensing must be standardised for autonomous use (pp.2–4).
-  - Detailed examples (Dataverse, FAIRDOM, ISA, wwPDB, UniProt, Open PHACTS, bioCADDIE, CEDAR) show FAIR is not aspirational fluff but already partially implemented. (pp.5–7)
+- Cites working infrastructures (Dataverse, FAIRDOM, ISA, wwPDB, UniProt, Open PHACTS, bioCADDIE, CEDAR) to show FAIR already operates in practice (pp.5–7).

 ### Weaknesses and limitations
-- **High-level and somewhat vague operationally**
-  - FAIR deliberately “precedes implementation” and “is not, itself, a standard or specification.” (p.4)
-  - This makes it adaptable but leaves many practical tensions (trade-offs between richness and workload, legacy systems, small collections) unresolved—precisely where my project has to make specific choices.
-- **Life-science bias in examples**
-  - Most exemplars (wwPDB, UniProt, ISA, Open PHACTS, bioCADDIE, CEDAR) are biomedical or life-science infrastructures; there is little discussion of humanities/design archives, small heterogeneous collections, or analogue/digitised records.
-- **Limited attention to social and institutional constraints**
+- High-level by design; “not a standard or specification” (p.4), leaving practical trade-offs to implementers.
+- Examples lean on biomedical infrastructures; little guidance for humanities or small, heterogeneous collections.
-  - While they acknowledge privacy/sensitive data and special cases, deeper questions about institutional power, archival silences and labour are largely outside scope and have to be supplied from archival theory.
+- Light on social and institutional constraints; power, labour and archival silences sit outside scope.

 ### Author’s credibility
-- The author list includes many key figures in **bioinformatics, data infrastructures and scholarly communication** (e.g. UniProt, wwPDB, FORCE11, ELIXIR, major publishers). (p.8)
+- Author list includes leading figures in bioinformatics, data infrastructure and scholarly communication (p.8).
-- The article appears in **Scientific Data**, a Nature Research journal focused on data descriptors and data policy, and has become the de facto canonical citation for FAIR.
+- Published in *Scientific Data* and now the canonical citation for FAIR.

 ### Contextual validity
-- Designed to be **domain-independent** and to apply to all “scholarly digital research objects,” including workflows and tools. (pp.1, 5)
+- Intended to be domain-independent and cover all digital research objects, including workflows and tools (pp.1, 5).
-- That said, practical uptake and tooling are much more advanced in biomedical and “big science” contexts than in small institutional or humanities archives, so translation work is needed for DDR-type collections.
+- Uptake and tooling are strongest in biomedical “big science”; humanities and small-institution contexts need translation.

 ### Comparisons
-- **Joint Declaration of Data Citation Principles (JDDCP)** – focuses on data as a citable research output; FAIR overlaps but is broader and more infrastructure-oriented. (p.7)
+- JDDCP focuses on data as a citable output; FAIR is broader and infrastructure-oriented (p.7).
-- **Data Seal of Approval (DSA)** – emphasises responsibilities and conduct of repositories; FAIR focuses “primarily on the data itself,” making them complementary. (p.7)
+- DSA stresses repository conduct; FAIR centres the data and metadata themselves, so the two are complementary (p.7).
-- In the thesis framework, FAIR sits alongside archival standards (ISAD(G), EAD) and Hawkins’ linked-data arguments, providing the **machine-centric counterpart** to human-oriented descriptive standards.
+- Within the thesis, FAIR is the machine-facing counterpart to human-oriented archival standards (ISAD(G), EAD) and Hawkins’ linked-data arguments.

 ## Interpretation
 ### Analysis and insights